 BA, Human Development, Colby College; MPH, Health Education, University of North Carolina at Chapel Hill; MAHL, Hebrew Letters, Reconstructionist Rabbinical College

-Professor Nancy E. Epstein has served as an Associate Professor at the Drexel University School of Public Health since 2000.
-She has worked in the field of public health for nearly 40 years.
-Originally trained as a community health educator, she has held leadership positions in health policy and legislation, advocacy, community organizing, non-profit management, and public health education.
-Her work has spanned a diverse range of topics, including health care for underserved communities, health insurance disparities, patients’ rights in managed care, long term care, hunger, nutrition, physical and intellectual disabilities, oral health, health promotion and sustainable agriculture.
+Professor Nancy E. Epstein has served on the Dornsife School of Public Health faculty since 2000 and worked in the public health field for 40 years.
+Originally trained as a community health educator, she held leadership positions in health policy, legislative advocacy, community organizing, non-profit management, and community health education.
+Her work spanned a diverse range of topics, including access to health care for underserved communities, health insurance disparities, patients’ rights in managed care, long term care, hunger and nutrition, physical and intellectual disabilities, oral health, and sustainable agriculture.
 She is a trained mediator, facilitator, and spent 18 years studying systems-centered training (SCT) and group dynamics with Yvonne Agazarian.
 In 2006, Professor Epstein was ordained a rabbi by the Reconstructionist Rabbinical College.